QualiSystems/cloudshell-cli/README.md

 # CloudShell CLI

-A Python package providing an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.)
+A Python package providing an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.) for network devices.

+# Download and Install Cloudshell CLI?

+You can download a free version of CLI here.
+In addition,CLI is available on PyPy, so you can install it by invoking pip _pip install cloudshell-cli

 ## Contributing